-This is a fun and friendly story about a deer family who celebrate the Winter Solstice, the shortest day of the year.
+This is a fun and friendly story about a deer family who celebrates the Winter Solstice, the shortest day of the year.

 The First Day of Winter by Denise Fleming (Ages 3 and up)

-This sweet book celebrates the season on the first day of winter and all of winter’s creatures.
+This sweet book celebrates the season on the first day of winter.
 It is written to the tune of “Twelve Days of Christmas” about a young boy’s adventure in building a snowman.

 Snow Party: A Story of the Winter Solstice by Harriet Ziefert (Ages 4 and up)